asdf-community/asdf-odo/README.md

 ## How do I install odo from specific (unreleased) Git commits or branches?

-NOTE: As this requires building `odo`, the commands below require `unzip`, `git` and [Golang](https://go.dev/doc/install) to be installed.
+NOTE: This requires downloading and building `odo`.
+Make sure you installed these optional [dependencies](README.md#dependencies), besides the mandatory ones: `unzip` and [Golang](https://go.dev/doc/install).
 You may want to install Golang using this other plugin for asdf: [asdf-golang](https://github.com/kennyp/asdf-golang)

 ### Using the upstream GitHub repo
 ```shell